michaelb/sniprun/README.md

 - [optionnal] **cargo and the rust toolchain** version >= 1.43.0 (you can find those [here](https://www.rust-lang.org/tools/install)).

-- [optionnal] recent GLIBC (at least 2.33) if you want to use the precompiled binary, otherwise you'll have to compile sniprun yourself.

 - **Compiler / interpreter** for the languages you work with must be installed & on your \$PATH.
 In case specific build tools or softwares are required, those are documented in the [doc](https://github.com/michaelb/sniprun/tree/master/doc) folder, for each interpreter, which I urge you to get a look at before getting started as it also contains the potential limitations of each interpreter; this information can also be accessed through `:SnipInfo <interpreter_name>` (tab autocompletion supported).